KittyGiraudel/SJSJ/_glossary/MEDIATOR_PATTERN.md

 # Mediator Pattern

 In software engineering, the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern) defines an object that encapsulates how a set of objects interact.
-This pattern is considered to be a behavioral pattern due to the way it can alter the program's running behavior.
+This pattern is considered to be a behavioral pattern due to the way it can alter the program’s running behavior.

 Usually a program is made up of a large number of classes.
 So the logic and computation is distributed among these classes.
 However, as more classes are developed in a program, especially during maintenance and/or refactoring, the problem of communication between these classes may become more complex.
 This makes the program harder to read and maintain.
 Furthermore, it can become difficult to change the program, since any change may affect code in several other classes.